Cheslin Kolbe facts for kids

 |

 Cheslin Kolbe (born 28 October 1993) is a South African professional rugby union player who currently plays for Tokyo Sungoliath in the Japan Rugby League One and the South Africa national team.
 His regular position is wing, but he also plays at fullback.
 He has also recently featured at fly half for Toulouse in the Top 14, and as a scrum half internationally.
 Kolbe was a member of the South Africa Sevens team that won a bronze medal at the 2016 Summer Olympics.
 He has won the Rugby World Cup twice with South Africa, in 2019 and 2023.
 Kolbe was nominated for 2019 World Rugby Player of the Year but lost to teammate Pieter-Steph du Toit.
-He is widely regarded as one of the best players in the world.
 He previously played for Toulouse, Toulon, Stormers, and Western Province.
-He has won the World Cup, Rugby Championship, and Lions Series with the Springboks, the Top14, and Champions Cup with Toulouse, the Currie Cup with Western Province, and the Challenge Cup with Toulon.
-He is one of the highest paid rugby players in the world, with a reported salary of between ¥130-155 million yen a season.
+He has also won the Rugby Championship and the Lions Series with the Springboks, the Top14 and Champions Cup with Toulouse, the Currie Cup with Western Province, and the Challenge Cup with Toulon.
+He is one of the highest paid rugby players in the world, with a reported salary of between ¥130–155 million yen per season.

 He has scored 14 tries in 31 tests for South Africa.
 He is one of the fastest rugby players ever with a time of 10.70 for the 100m.
 Kolbe is famous for his outstanding defensive capabilities-despite his diminutive frame-and stunning stepping and speed, as well as power in contact.
 He made his debut for South Africa in 2018 in a 23–18 loss to Australia.
 He rapidly became more well known and was soon regarded as a world-class player.